 Caring for your horse's feet

-Vets and farriers have good working relationships, and here at Central Equine Vets we work closely with all of the farriers in the area.
+Vets and farriers have good working relationships and here at Central Equine Vets we work closely with all of the farriers in the area.
 Find a registered farrier in your area here.

 Nail bind and nail prick

 A qualified farrier is an expert in his or her field, and the shoeing of horses will be very routine for him or her.
 When fitting shoes your farrier will most likely use nails to secure the shoe to the hoof (occasionally glue on shoes are used).
 Accurate placement of the nails is really important.
 This is to ensure that the shoe is held firmly on to the hoof, without causing damage to the sensitive laminae beneath the hard hoof wall.

 Occasionally a nail can prick the sensitive laminae (nail prick).
 Most of the time the farrier will realise that this has happened straight away.